ryanshaar1/ryanshaar1/README.md

 Web Security
 Communication Protocols and Binary Operations Encryption and Hashing Information
 I believe in my ability to work independently and in a team, and I have a proactive approach to problem-solving.
-In addition, I am an anime enthusiast with a love for series like "Death Note" and "Classroom of the Elite."
+In addition, I am an anime enthusiast with a love for series like "Death Note".